 Pimsleur is also one of the few language courses that focuses heavily on correct pronunciation, which can be a challenge when learning Portuguese.

 However Pimsleur courses also have their drawbacks.
-They're pretty expensive compared to other audio courses.
-They also tend to use highly formal language that is too respectful for most day to day situations.
+In the beginning levels they often use highly formal language that is too respectful for most day to day situations.
 This is especially true in the famously casual culture of Brazil.

 Pimsleur offers courses for both Brazilian and European Portuguese.
 Which one you use will depend on where you want to go.
 Brazilian and European Portuguese are mutually intelligible, if you speak one you’ll understand the other.
 But there are some differences between the two that you should be aware of.